goncaloflf/mercedes-frontend-challenge/README.md

 # MERCEDES-BENZ.IO SINFO CHALLENGE

-Hello.
-My name is Gonçalo Ferreira and this is my proposal for the SINFO Challenge.
+This is the 3rd place solution in the Mercedes-Benz.io Challenge launched at SINFO 2019.

 ## Assumptions